KosSashaHelloWorld/swift_cli_ui_lib/README.md

 # About

-Swift Cli UI Lib  Copyright (C) 2025  Kosolobov Alexandr Petrovich This program comes with ABSOLUTELY NO WARRANTY.
+CLI UI library using swift Copyright (C) 2025  Kosolobov Alexandr Petrovich This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.